|

 when indentation is selected; see VERBON (5n).

-of an output line with no indentation); it must be set
+an output line with no indentation); it must be set from

-The default is 6i or assigned by the papersize.tmac
+default is 6i or assigned by the papersize.tmac package;

-type, with which they are suffixed.
-It is therefore possible to
+macros with names suffixed accordingly.
+It is therefore possible

-define additional letter types, either in the territory-specific
+to define additional letter types, either in the territory-

-macro file, or as local additions.
-LT sets the registers Pt and
+specific macro file, or as local additions.
+LT sets the registers

-Pi to 0 and 5, respectively.
-(DWB mm used a value of 3 for Pi.)
+Pt and Pi to 0 and 5, respectively.
+(DWB used a value of 3 for

-It then calls an initialization macro corresponding to the type.
+Pi.)
+It then calls an initialization macro corresponding to the

 let@init_type